 Viewer Shows (Pebble Cash-Ins)

 Occasionally viewers will be able to create their own themed shows by using their pebbles.
 The viewer will be able to set the theme, titles, and qualification methods for title shots.
+If cashed in, these events will replace The Main Event and will kick off the beginning of our Wrestling Month.

 Theme: You will set the overall theme (and name) of the Show.
 This could range from being spooky, happy-go-lucky, movie theme (ie. Terminator!), etc. What we do not want is a Show where you are blatantly advertising for something, be that a another stream, an e-fed, a youtube channel, a product, etc. Themes like this need special approval by Stone.

-Titles: Your show will have ten titles on the line and must include the Wo/Men’s SGWF Championships.
-In fact, one of the SGWF Championships should be the Main Event of the Show (exceptions can be made to fit with the theme of the show: say a Royal Rumble themed show, it would be okay to set a Royal Rumble match as a main event.
+Titles: Your show can have up to ten titles on the line and must include the Wo/Men’s SGWF Championships.
+In fact, one of the SGWF Championships must be the Main Event of the Show (exceptions can be made to fit with the theme of the show: say a Royal Rumble themed show, it would be okay to set a Royal Rumble match as a main event.
 You are also allowed to change the match type for a title match as long as it’s within the scope of the title (Example: Hardcore title is okay to be First Blood only but would not be okay to be a regular Pinfall/Submission match).

 Final Approval: Please understand that not all rules or exceptions will be covered in the items above, however, we will do our best to keep within the spirit of the intent, even if it is not completely spelled out.
 All items regarding the Viewer Show will be subject to Stone’s approval.